Euro 2016 will be remembered on these shores for England’s capitulation, Iceland’s clap and, most surprisingly, Wales’ heroics at the tournament.

 Wales Caps: 14

 Despite playing just once at Euro 2016 Richards got a move back to his home nation from Fulham that same summer, and immediately became embroiled in controversy after allegedly refusing to do the club’s traditional ayatollah gesture during his first match.

-He has appeared intermittently for the club over the years, owing partly to injury problems, including just four Premier League appearances last season for Neil Warnock’s side.
-And that has largely been the case this term, with the 29-year-old mustering just 10 Championship starts.
+He has appeared intermittently for the club over the years, owing partly to injury problems, including just four Premier League appearances for Neil Warnock’s side.
+He’d leave in July 2020 before turning up at Cymru Premier outfit Haverfordwest earlier this year.

 Wales Caps: 77